+All children in grades 1 and above are required to wear a properly fitted, non-medical or cloth mask while inside, including in hallways.

+Students in Kindergarten are encouraged to wear a properly fitted, non-medical or cloth mask while inside including hallways.

+Parents/guardians are responsible for providing their child(ren) with a non-medical mask(s) or face covering each day and should be reminded that if children are wearing masks, they will require a way to store their mask when not in use.

+Masking is not required outdoors.
+Physical distancing is strongly encouraged between groups.

-- All children in grades 1 and above are required to wear a non-medical mask or face covering while inside, including in hallways. - All children in grades 1 and above are required to wear a non-medical mask or face covering outdoors when a distance of 2 metres cannot be maintained. - Children younger than grade 1 are encouraged to wear non- medical masks or face coverings in indoor spaces including in hallways. - See the provincial COVID-19 website or the Public Health Ontario factsheet on how to wear a mask for more information about masks. - Parents/guardians are responsible for providing their child(ren) with a non-medical mask(s) or face covering each day and should be reminded that if children are wearing masks, they will require a way to store their mask when not in use. - Proper use of PPE: - Refer to Public Health Ontario resources for how to properly put on and take off masks and eye protection, and how to properly store them when not in use.
-You may also wish to view a video on how to properly put on and take off masks and eye protection. - Keep in mind that it may be difficult to put on a mask and eye protection properly (i.e. without contamination) after having removed them, given the frequent and spontaneous
+Proper use of Masks and PPE:

+Refer to Public Health Ontario resources and the Public Health Agency of Canada (PHAC) website for how to properly put on and take off masks and eye protection, and how to properly store them when not in use.
+You may also wish to view a helpful video on how to properly put on and take off masks and eye protection.

-- need for close interactions with young children in a before and after school program setting. - Perform and promote frequent, proper hand hygiene (including supervising or assisting participants with hand hygiene).
-Hand washing using soap and water is recommended over alcohol-based hand rub when hands are visibly soiled and for children.
-Refer to Public Health Ontario's How to Wash Your Hands fact sheet. - Masks should be replaced when they become damp or visibly soiled. - Reasonable exceptions to the requirement to wear masks are expected to be put in place by providers.
-Exceptions to wearing masks indoors could include circumstances where a physical distance of at least 2 metres can be maintained between individuals, situations where a child cannot tolerate wearing a mask, reasonable exemptions for medical conditions, etc. Refer to the Government of Ontario's Guidance on Face Coverings and Face Masks for more information on who should not wear a mask. - Providers should ensure their masking exceptions policies support children to wear masks to the greatest extent possible. - Providers may discuss with parents/guardians, in consultation with the child's health care professional, whether other types of face coverings might work for the child. - Service Providers should consider ways to support nutrition breaks/mask breaks in a safe manner (i.e., a space where staff/providers can maintain at least 2 metres to remove masks and eat). - The use of medical masks and eye protection is for the safety of before and after school program staff/providers and the children in their care.
-This is especially important when working with individuals who may not be wearing face coverings (i.e. young children under the age of two). - Providers should document their requirements and exemptions related to masks (e.g., within their COVID-19 policy).
+Keep in mind that it may be difficult to put on a mask and eye protection properly (i.e. without contamination) after having removed them, given the frequent and spontaneous need for close interactions with young children in a before and after school program setting.
+Masks should be replaced when they become damp or visibly soiled.

+The use of medical masks and eye protection is for the safety of before and after school program staff/providers and the children in their care.
+This is especially important when working with individuals who may not be wearing face coverings.